 The European Paper Wasp (Polistes dominulus aka dominula), a common North American speices, was introduced from Europe.
 It is our only paper wasp with orangish-brown antennae.
 These wasps are about 1.5 cm long.

 Wasps in the family Vespidae normally fold their forewings longitudinally at rest (1, 3).
 Image 2 shows an unfolded wing, with the veination visible.

 Images 4 and 5 show a nest.
 Image 5 shows larvae at different stages of development.
-In a QuickTime movie, you can see this female clean herself, poke her head into a cell, then fan the nest.
+In a video, you can see this female clean herself, poke her head into a cell, then fan the nest.

 Polistes dominulus shows variation in the facial markings (6).
 These markings appear to signal mating quality.
 (See Facial Quality Signal in a Wasp)